 As a lead on to the Ipswich I2020, council invited residents to review the final draft of our recently adopted Long-term Community Plan (now known as Community Plan).
 The Plan reflects council's strategies and actions in realising its residents' aspirations through partnership approaches with local agencies.

 Council engaged an external consultant to consult with a sample of diverse community groups, residents and other government departments as a means of gaining community input into the development of several Council social infrastructure, crime prevention and city marketing initiatives.
 A small sample of residents from Toowoomba and Brisbane, were also invited to participate.

 Findings from the community consultations have been utilised to inform the development of the following Council Corporate Plan Projects:

 The Ipswich City Council Update eNewsletter is sent on the first Wednesday of each month.
 Our aim is to provide both residents and ratepayers with regular communication of Ipswich City Council information, as well as other community news and events of interest.

-Or alternatively subscribe to future editions by clicking on the link below:
+Subscribe to the Ipswich City Update by clicking on the link below:

 Please email us if you have any feedback or queries on: email@example.com